brycepg/fto-scraper/Readme.md

 # fto-graph.py

-Graphs the csv data and outputs an image
+Graphs the csv data and outputs an png of the graph

 ## Requirements